gtrichard/deepStats/README.md

 **deepStats 0.3.1 is a statistical and dataviz toolbox for deeptools, genomic signals, and more (GOterms, etc).**

 It aims at providing statistical analyses and streamlining the production of high quality, color-blind friendly, and fully customisable plots (up to the fonts!) for your classic genomic datasets (.bed, .bigwig, gene lists).
-The goal of deepStats is thus to significantly decrease the amount of time spent in Inkscape/Illustrator to get publication ready plots, and decreasing the research time alloted to finding proper statistical analyses for your genomic signals and datasets.
+The goal of deepStats is thus to significantly decrease the amount of time spent in Inkscape/Illustrator to get publication ready plots, and decreasing the research time allotted to finding proper statistical analyses for your genomic signals and datasets.

 **This is currently a Work In Progress**